YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Summary Conclusion

-In addition, we performed a privacy evaluation of the system, to identify possible threats against user's anonymity.
-We measured the limits of user anonymity with a uniqueness study via surprisal and k-anonymity analysis.
-Finally, we studied the trade-off of anonymity via feature aggregation vs. performance of price modelling with machine learning methods.
-In summary, the main takeaways from the privacy evaluation of this tool were: \begin{itemize}[itemsep=-1pt, leftmargin=\parindent] \item \toolname's privacy-preserving design protects users from typical and extreme de-anonymization attacks. \item With feature aggregation, the median surprisal bits under various distributions of classes (uniform or real) can be halved to 7.7, in comparison to no-aggregation scenarios. \item Location aggregation does not reduce user uniqueness as much as other features (\eg time of day or day of week). \item With feature aggregation, a median 30-45-anonymity can be achieved. \item \toolname's client can do high feature aggregation before reporting with minimal impact on the ML price model. \end{itemize}
+\begin{itemize}[itemsep=0pt, leftmargin=\parindent] \item \toolname's privacy-preserving design protects users from typical and extreme de-anonymization attacks. \item With feature aggregation, the median surprisal bits under various distributions of classes (uniform or real) can be halved to 7.7bits, in comparison to no-aggregation scenarios. \item Location aggregation does not reduce user uniqueness as much as other features (\eg time of day or day of week). \item Feature aggregation enables k-anonymity with median $k$=30-45. \item \toolname's client can do high feature aggregation before reporting with minimal impact on the ML price model. \end{itemize}

-We envision that in the future, the \toolname tool will be further used by many end-users, privacy researchers and auditors, who can take advantage of its simple functionalities to increase transparency in the RTB ad-ecosystem and its obscure practices of user modelling and ad-costs.
+We have demonstrated that the \toolname tool can successfully capture the state of RTB across the market, by verifying our findings (historical or not) with industry and other technical reports.
+Interestingly, \toolname does this without jeopardizing the end-user's privacy, but instead offers a looking glass on RTB via cheap and distributed experimentation.
+We envision that in the future, the tool will be further used by many end-users, privacy researchers and auditors, who can take advantage of its simple functionalities to increase transparency in the RTB ad-ecosystem and its obscure practices of user modeling and ad-costs.